 An Intro to zsh-utils

-ZSH is an extremely powerful tool which can be very useful but hard to configure. zsh-utils aims to fix this.
-It’s a small configuration framework which aims to provide a base to work off of without getting in your way if you want to dive deeper later.
+ZSH is an extremely powerful tool which can be extremely useful but hard to configure. zsh-utils aims to fix this.
+It’s a small configuration framework which aims to provide a base to work off of without getting in your way if you want to go deeper later.

 Why Use a Config Framework?